-Students have the option of continuing toward a dissertation proposal or prospectus with the QE chair or may select a new chair.
-The dissertation chair must hold Graduate Faculty status (for current list of the Graduate Faculty, visit www.graduate.appstate.edu).
-Typically, dissertation chairs are tenured faculty members in the College of Education.
-Depending on the student's research interests a chair may be an untenured Graduate Faculty member from the Reich College of Education or a tenured Graduate Faculty member from another department at Appalachian State.
-The Dissertation Chair will serve as the student's primary advisor from this point forward.
+The dissertation committee consists of three members.
+The Dissertation Chair must hold Graduate Faculty status as Graduate faculty at ASU (for current list of the Graduate Faculty, visit www.graduate.appstate.edu).
+Typically, dissertation chairs are tenured faculty members in the College of Education but faculty from outside the RCOE can also serve in this capacity.
+Committee members can also be obtained from other institutions, although external faculty can not serve as dissertation Chairs.
+Depending on the candidate's research interests a Dissertation Chair may be an untenured Graduate Faculty member from the Reich College of Education or a tenured Graduate Faculty member from another department at Appalachian State.
+The Dissertation Chair will serve as the candidate's primary advisor from this point forward.

-Once a Graduate Faculty member has agreed to serve as chair, the chair and student will collaboratively identify additional Graduate Faculty to serve as dissertation committee members.
+Once a Graduate Faculty member has agreed to serve as chair, the chair and candidate will collaboratively identify additional Graduate Faculty to serve as dissertation committee members.
 The committee (including the chair) consists of a minimum of three members, all with graduate faculty status (see the Graduate School website for a current listing).
 Additional members may be added.
-It is recommended that the student choose a committee that will guide their research in the following ways:
+It is recommended that the candidate choose a committee that will guide their research in the following ways: